 Another use of geosynthetics in landfill construction is as a reinforcement and erosion control layer.
 Geotextiles can be used to reinforce the structure and improve the overall stability of the landfill.
 For example, geosynthetics can be placed on the surface of the waste materials and covered with a layer of soil to provide additional support and help prevent erosion.
 Geosynthetics can also be used to reinforce the sides of the landfill to help prevent landslides.

-Geotextiles and drainage composites can also be used in landfill construction to help with drainage.
+Geotextiles and drainage composites can also assist in landfill construction with drainage.
 Geotextiles and drainage composites can be placed below the waste materials to allow water to drain away, helping to prevent standing water and reducing the risk of leachate formation.

 Conclusion